tthecoder15/T3A1-Workbook/README.md

 let mrSquirell = {aspirations: undefined}
 JSON.stringify(mrSquirell)
 // Returns: '{}'
+// JSON does not accept the undefined value
 ```

 Once a JSON string has been converted to a JavaScript object, it can be manipulated in any way that an object can.
 By extension, any value in the object can be accessed using string or dot notation.